A practical model-based segmentation approach for improved activation detection in single-subject functional Magnetic Resonance Imaging studies: Introduction

-The \citet{brain2025} highlights the need for holistic approaches that account for the spatial, temporal and behavioral properties of the experiment and improve SNR to make reliable inference at the single-subject level while also moving the field to identify individual pathologies and help improve patient care in a clinical setting.
-In this context, \citep{brownandbehrmann17} call for the linking of statistical methodology and the fMRI research paradigm to develop more accurate analysis methods, ensuring reliability and reproducibility.
+The \citet{brain2025} highlighted the need for holistic approaches that account for the spatial, temporal and behavioral properties of the experiment and to improve SNR to make reliable inference at the single-subject level while also moving the field to identify individual pathologies and help improve patient care in a clinical setting.
+In this context, \citet{brownandbehrmann17} called for the linking of statistical methodology and the fMRI research paradigm to develop more accurate analysis methods, ensuring reliability and reproducibility.

-One currently unexploited fact of fMRI activation studies is that only a very small proportion (about 1-3\%) of in-brain voxels are {\em a priori} expected to be truly activated.
+One currently unexploited fact of fMRI activation studies is that only a very small~\citep{helleretal06,lazar08,almodovarandmaitra19} proportion (about 1-3\%) of in-brain voxels are {\em a priori} expected to be truly activated.

-We incorporate this information along with spatial context to improve detection accuracy even at the single-subject level in a computationally practical framework with the following objectives:
+So, in this paper, we incorporate this information along with spatial context to improve detection accuracy even at the single-subject level in a computationally practical framework with the following objectives: